As many sales people will agree, one of the most common objections that customers raise is with price.

 At the time of reaching the price negotiation stage the seller has clearly found the required solution for the customer and the customer is also in agreement that they are in need of that given solution.

-(I am making assumptions here that by this stage all offerings made by the salesperson are targeted and in accordance with the buyers complete requirements.
+(I am making assumptions here that by this stage all offerings made by the salesperson are targeted in accordance with the buyers complete requirements.
 If not then the salesperson needs to revisit the customers requirements to ensure that they are before entering into any price negotiation.
-The offering must be perfect and the vendor must always be able to deliver to the customers complete expectations.)
+The offering must be ideal and the vendor must always be able to deliver to the customers complete expectations.)